oobabooga/text-generation-webui/README.md

 After downloading the model, follow these steps:

 1. Place the files under `models/gpt4chan_model_float16` or `models/gpt4chan_model`.
-2. Place GPT-J-6B's config.json file in that same folder: [config.json](https://huggingface.co/EleutherAI/gpt-j-6B/raw/main/config.json).
+2. Place GPT-J 6B's config.json file in that same folder: [config.json](https://huggingface.co/EleutherAI/gpt-j-6B/raw/main/config.json).
-3. Download GPT-J-6B under `models/gpt-j-6B`:
+3. Download GPT-J 6B under `models/gpt-j-6B`:

 ```
 python download-model.py EleutherAI/gpt-j-6B
 ```

-You don't really need all of GPT-J's files, just the tokenizer files, but you might as well download the whole thing.
+You don't really need all of GPT-J 6B's files, just the tokenizer files, but you might as well download the whole thing.
 Those files will be automatically detected when you attempt to load GPT-4chan.

 #### Converting to pytorch (optional)